-- 1. explain the importance of funeral service professionals in developing relationships with the families and communities they serve. - 2. identify standards of ethical conduct in funeral service practice. - 3. interpret how federal, state, and local laws apply to funeral service in order to ensure compliance. - 4. apply principles of public health and safety in handling and preparation of human remains. - demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains.
+- 1. explain the importance of funeral service professionals in developing relationships with the families and communities they serve. - 2. identify standards of ethical conduct in funeral service practice. - 3. interpret how federal, state, and local laws apply to funeral service in order to ensure compliance. - 4. apply principles of public health and safety in handling and preparation of human remains. - 5. demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains. - 6. demonstrate skills required for conducting arrangement conferences, visitations, services, and ceremonies. - 7. describe the requirements and procedures for burial, cremation, and other accepted forms of final disposition of human remains. - 8. describe methods to address the grief-related needs of the bereaved. - 9. explain management skills associated with operating a funeral establishment. - 10. demonstrate verbal and written communication skills and research skills needed for funeral service practice.